Experience and Expertise

 Barcelona & FigueresAccommodations: Vilamaniscle

-At 2:00PM your guides will meet you in Barcelona for a private transfer to Figueres, Salvador Dalí's hometown, where we marvel at the surrealist’s Theater Museum, considered Salvador Dalí’s last great work.
+At 11:00AM your guides will meet you in Barcelona for a private transfer to Figueres, Salvador Dalí's hometown, where we marvel at the surrealist’s Theater Museum, considered Salvador Dalí’s last great work.
 Conceived and designed by the artist, it offers a unique experience for visitors, who will enjoy a special journey via Dalí's works.
 Afterwards, we head to our hotel in the tranquil countryside and enjoy our first night's feast, a dinner based on local seasonal products.
-(D)
+(L, D)

 Garbet – Port de la SelvaAccommodations: Vilamaniscle / Walking: 14 km (8 miles)